CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 dw   dwell

-(The Supplement published a year later suggests in ordinary style always omitting the D from the prefix ADJ-, which is probably why no example is given. -- Jeremy)
+[Jeremy: The Supplement published a year later suggests in ordinary style always omitting the D from the prefix ADJ-, which is probably why no example is given.]

 E  is a short upstroke; it must not be confused with  s, which is written downwards.
 Ea ea, both over and under may be curved either way like ay.
 The form under-ea is used except after MNPSYB.
 An angle must always be made after over-ea before td or s; thus  seat,  seas,  eat,  real,  pearl,  years.
 [Yes, this means the default form for ea is a smoothed a-e, so it’s usually backwards.
 You only use the smoothed e-a form after the consonants – including y and excepting c – in “subcompany”.]